ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 This gives a total of 5 different non-foil variants and 50 of the foil variants (split evenly between matte and oil foil).

-## DOAp 1st &middot; EN 000 C
+## DOAp 1st &middot; EN-000 C

-{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/17-life.png" description="Lorraine, Wandering Warrior (DOAp 1st &middot; EN 000 C)." max-width="440px" %}

 Officially identified as the _6th iteration_.
-This Lorraine, Wandering Warrior is denoted as _DOAp 1st &middot; EN 000 C_, moving away from the previous CMT-013 numbering towards something more final:
+This Lorraine, Wandering Warrior is denoted as _DOAp 1st &middot; EN-000 C_, moving away from the previous CMT-013 numbering towards something more final:

 - `DOAp` - Dawn of Ashes Prelude set;
 - `1st` - 1st edition variant;